vedr241/TASKS/README.md

 ![img](https://github.com/vedr241/TASKS/assets/90955721/472a9213-f51f-4a37-aace-5ca1000f1ff4)

-Note- Qbits for converting number to binary is chosen correctly for different sets of inputs.
+Note- Qbits for converting number to binary is chosen wisely for different sets of inputs.